timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 RRDP again on the next run, it typically starts by fetching the snapshot.

-A publication service operator SHOULD attempt to prevent these issues by closely monitoring performance metrics (e.g. consumed bandwidth, available memory, disk I/O, expected functioning of a canary RP outside their network, watch logs for unexpected fallbacks to snapshot).
-Other than just increasing the capacity, several other measures to reduce demand for bandwidth are discussed in what follows.
+A publication service operator SHOULD attempt to prevent these issues by closely monitoring performance metrics (e.g., consumed capacity, available memory, disk I/O, expected functioning of a canary RP outside their network, watch logs for unexpected fallbacks to snapshot).
+Other than increasing the capacity, several other measures to reduce demand for bandwidth are discussed in what follows.

 The RRDP XML container and the embedded Base64-encoded content are highly compressible.
 Compression can reduce transferred data by about 50%.
-Therefore, HTTP endpoints SHOULD support at the very least gzip content encoding as described in section 8.4.1.3 of [@!RFC9110], in addition to any other popular compression algorithms that the server can support.
+Therefore, HTTP endpoints SHOULD support at the very least gzip content encoding as described in Section 8.4.1.3 of [@!RFC9110], in addition to any other widely-used compression algorithms that the server can support.

-RRDP snapshots can be substantial in size (tens to hundreds of megabytes) and HTTP compression should not be unintentionally disabled due to large file sizes.
+RRDP snapshots can be substantial in size (e.g., tens to hundreds of megabytes) and HTTP compression should not be unintentionally disabled due to large file sizes.
 This behavior has been observed in some CDNs where compression may not be used when the files exceed a certain size.